gw2efficiency/gw2-api.com/README.md

 ### `/skins/prices`

-This endpoint returns a list of all buyable skin ids with their respective cheapest item price.
+This endpoint returns a list of all buyable skin ids with their respective cheapest value.
+If you want to learn more about how the value of an item is calculated, [read more here](https://github.com/gw2efficiency/account-value).
-(Note: the item price itself is the highest of buy price, sell price and vendor price)

 ```js
 {